 Convenience in Repair & Maintenance

-The simple design of a Rigid-Flex PCB makes its repair & maintenance not a difficult and cumbersome task unlike any rigid or a flexible circuit.
-The designer marks all the components which makes it easy for a technician to assemble or dissemble a rigid-flex board when required.
+The simple design of a Rigid-Flex PCB makes its repair & maintenance not a difficult and cumbersome task, unlike any rigid or flexible circuit.
+The designer marks all the components which make it easy for a technician to assemble or dissemble a rigid-flex board when required.
 Similarly, its signal paths are also clearly exposed and well-arranged.
 Hence, it is easy to detect the fault in a rigid-flex board and ultimately to repair it during any routine maintenance cycles.